barrelstrength/sprout-docs/docs/redirects/redirects.md

+---
+date: 2019-04-25
+description: Redirects allow you to forward users and search engines to the appropriate content on your site.
+---

 # Redirects

 Redirects allow you to forward users and search engines to the appropriate content on your site.
 Redirects can be managed on a per-site basis directly in the Control Panel.